 Winslow is a somewhat small town located in the state of Maine.
 With a population of 7,952 people and two constituent neighborhoods, Winslow is the 38th largest community in Maine.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Winslow is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Winslow is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Winslow who work in office and administrative support (16.66%), sales jobs (9.66%), and teaching (7.61%).
+Overall, Winslow is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Winslow who work in office and administrative support (16.24%), management occupations (10.74%), and sales jobs (8.38%).

-The per capita income in Winslow in 2010 was $24,050, which is middle income relative to Maine and the nation.
-This equates to an annual income of $96,200 for a family of four.
+The per capita income in Winslow in 2018 was $30,894, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,576 for a family of four.
 However, Winslow contains both very wealthy and poor people as well.

 The people who call Winslow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winslow residents report their race to be White, followed by Asian.
-Important ancestries of people in Winslow include English, French Canadian, Irish, and German.
+Important ancestries of people in Winslow include French, English, Irish, French Canadian, and German.

 The most common language spoken in Winslow is English.
-Other important languages spoken here include French and Hindi.
+Other important languages spoken here include French and Polish.